axiak/java_posix_spawn/README.rst

 So essentially you tell it what file descriptors you want redirected, what directory you want to change into, what program you want to run, and you complete running arguments at the end to pass to the next program.
 Binrunner will then perform the pipe redirection, call chdir() and then call execvp.

+So this is how this library will spawn a new process:

+1. Create 3 pipes
+2. Call vfork
+3. Run binrunner with the pipe information, the new directory, and the program information
+4. binrunner redirects the pipes
+5. binrunner calls ``chdir()``
+6. binrunner calls ``execvp`` to run the application (and ``brk``)

 vfork rather than posix_spawn
 -----------------------------